RamachandranSEC/CA-AGMF/README.md

-# Context-Aware Attention-Gated Multimodal Fusion (CAAG-MF)
+# Adaptive Context-Aware Multimodal Fusion for Robust Emergency Vehicle Detection in Smart Intersections

 ## Overview
-This repository contains the implementation of the proposed Context-Aware Attention-Gated Multimodal Fusion framework for Emergency Vehicle Detection under adverse environmental conditions.
+This repository contains the implementation of the proposed Adaptive Context-Aware Multimodal Fusion for Robust Emergency Vehicle Detection in Smart Intersections.

 ## Features
 - Visual feature extraction